Congressional Baseball Game: History

 Despite its appeal, the annual game occurred intermittently because of interruptions due to the Great Depression, the Second World War, and intervention by the House leadership.
 The game was held biennially until the Washington Evening Star newspaper sponsored it annually from 1946 to 1958.
 Despite the sponsorship, Speaker Sam Rayburn of Texas ended the game in 1958, saying it had become too physically straining on the members and was causing injuries.
 With the new sponsor, the Roll Call Trophy was created, for the team that wins each best-of-five series.
 It was first awarded in 1965—to the Republican team, the first team to win three games since Roll Call had begun its sponsorship.
 Since 1965, a new trophy is awarded to the next team to win three games (over the next three, four, or five years), following the year in which the most recent trophy was awarded.
 As of the 2017 game, 14 trophies have been awarded—ten to the Republicans' team and four to the Democrats' team.

 On June 14, 2017, one day before the annual event, a gunman opened fire on Republican members of Congress who were practicing for the next day's game.
 Four people were shot including House Majority Whip Steve Scalise.
-The gunman was himself killed by Capitol Police.
-In a 2021 report on every domestic terrorist act in the U.S. from 2015 to 2019, the FBI classified the 2017 shooting as an act of domestic terrorism.
-Despite discussions about postponing the game, officials said it would be held as scheduled.
+The gunman was killed by Capitol Police.
+The Federal Bureau of Investigation classified the shooting as an act of domestic terrorism.
+Despite discussions about postponing the game, it was held as scheduled.
 The shooting resulted in a dramatic increase in interest for the game; it was reported that revenue from ticket sales and online donations had exceeded $1 million, and organizers stated that 24,959 people were in attendance.
 C-SPAN announced that it would televise the game, and the 2021 game was televised by FS1 as well.